I think it is way beyond time for a re-write and update of The Constitution of the United States of America.

 We also have archaic voting laws and systems that we need to review and adjust to modern times.
 The 3/5ths compromise needs to be fully removed – and not just with an amendment 400 pages in that says “strike this line in the is paragraph, in this article.”
 We need to scrub all remnants of slavery and racial discrimination from our governing document.
 We don’t need to forget the past – we can put in provisions for keeping the original document on display and available to the public and taught in school, etc. – but we need to move past it.

 We need to protect the most-mentioned citizenship right – voting.
-Which means putting in protections against gerrymandering, voter suppression, corporate control, etc.
+Which means putting in protections against gerrymandering, voter suppression, corporate control, etc. We can also put in measures to move voting into our modern times – with secured online voting – like accessing the Social Security website, it will be Multi-Factor authentication for sign-in.
+Ranked Choice voting is also an imperative, I think.

 Speaking of corporations – I think this is one area where we need to go back to more original wording and law.
 You see, for most of the early years, corporations were tightly controlled.
 They had to re-apply for corporation status every few years and prove that their existence was in the public interest.
 I sincerely believe we need to get back to something closer to that, than the mess we have right now.